YaogeJi/website-academic/content/personal/climber/index.md

 - personal
 ---

 I am a rock climber focusing on bouldering.
 My favorite gym is [North Mass](https://www.northmassboulder.com/).
-If you are interested in climbing, we can climb together and have a drink together.
+If you are interested in climbing, we can climb together.

 ## License